rackerlabs/cf-flume-sink/README.md

 # cf-flume-sink
-A Flume sink which publishes events to Cloud Feeds
+A Flume sink which publishes events to an Atom endpoint.